nreHieW/Eagle/README.md

 - `keypoints_main.pth`: The HRNet Backbone Keypoint detector model.
 - `detector_medium`: The medium sized YOLOv8 model.
 It is trained on image size 640 and has faster inference speed.
 - `detector_large`: The large sized YOLOv8 model.
 It is trained exactly the same as `detector_medium` but with a higher parameter count.
-- `detector_large_hd`: It is trained on image size 960.
+- `detector_large_hd`: A large sized YOLOv8 model trained on image size 960.
 The increased resolution results in improved performance and especially for the ball detection, its recall is much higher.
 However, it has a much slower inference speed.
-This is the default
+This is the default.

 Depending on the hardware you have available and your use-case, different model sizes might suit your needs differently.